-- VDD Sense if VDD is below 1.8V (typical), the program function is inhibited. - VDD Power-on Delay once VDD has reached the VDD sense level, the device will automatically time out 10 ms (typically) before programming. - Program Inhibit holding any one of OE low, CE high or WE high inhibits program cycles. - Noise Filter pulses of less than 15 ns (typical) on the WE or CE inputs will not initiate a program cycle.
+- VDD Sense if VDD is below a certain level(1), the program function is inhibited. - VDD Power-on Delay once VDD has reached the VDD sense level, the device will automatically time out a certain duration(1) before programming. - Program Inhibit holding any one of OE low, CE high or WE high inhibits program cycles. - Noise Filter pulses of less than a certain duration(1) on the WE or CE inputs will not initiate a program cycle.